Prisoner's dilemma: Academic settings

 The prisoner's dilemma has been used in various academic settings to illustrate the complexities of cooperation and competition.
 One notable example is the classroom experiment conducted by sociology professor Dan Chambliss at Hamilton College in the 1980s.
 Starting in 1981, Chambliss proposed that if no student took the final exam, everyone would receive an A, but if even one student took it, those who didn't would receive a zero.
 In 1988, John Werner, a first-year student, successfully organized his classmates to boycott the exam, demonstrating a practical application of game theory and the prisoner's dilemma concept.

 Nearly 25 years later, a similar incident occurred at Johns Hopkins University in 2013.
 Professor Peter Fröhlich's grading policy scaled final exams according to the highest score, meaning that if everyone received the same score, they would all get an A. Students in Fröhlich's classes organized a boycott of the final exam, ensuring that no one took it.
-As a result, every student received an A, successfully solving the prisoner's dilemma in a mutually optimal way without iteration.
-These examples highlight how the prisoner's dilemma can be used to explore cooperative behavior and strategic decision-making in educational contexts.
+As a result, every student received an A. These examples highlight how the prisoner's dilemma can be used to explore cooperative behavior and strategic decision-making in educational contexts.